 Poor Answer: No real answer or thought.

-What have been the most useful and least useful parts of your studies at university?
+What have been the most useful and least useful parts of your studies at the university?

 Trying to find out: Evaluative processes; willingness to be tactful.

 Good Answer: Good clear evidence of reflection about the university experience, perhaps on an on-going basis.